sysdea-libs/polyglot/README.md

 - [ ] Range pluralisation
 - [ ] Compile from standalone files as well as embedded strings
 - [ ] Lint plural and selectordinal to check cases covered.
-- [ ] Lint select cases somehow (maybe by comparing to a canonical language?)
+- [ ] Lint select cases somehow (maybe by comparing to a canonical language?).
+- [ ] Accept strings for plural/selectordinal.
+- [ ] Deal with differing decimal marks (may be covered by accepting strings).